CV

 Ray & Pat Browne Award for Best Edited Collection in Popular Culture and American Culture from the Popular Culture Association – 2018.

-32. Robert Acquinas McNally, The Modoc War: A Story of Genocide at the Dawn of America’s Gilded Age (2017, trade).
+32. Robert Aquinas McNally, The Modoc War: A Story of Genocide at the Dawn of America’s Gilded Age (2017, trade).

 Winner in the Californiana category of the Commonwealth Club of California’s 87th Annual California Book Awards – 2018